kaptandatasolutions/kaptandatasolutions.github.io/aboutme.md

 While we recognize the challenges faced by medical physicists, we believe that our solutions can alleviate some of the pain.
 We offer:

 * **A comprehensive solution:** Think of us as the six-fingered man, always striving for perfection.
-* **Accessibility:** We make our tools as easy to use as reciting the Miracle Max mantra.
+* **Accessibility:** Our tools are as easy to use as reciting the alphabet.
 * **Customer focus:** Your satisfaction is our ultimate goal.

 ### Our Values

-* **Excellence:** We're always striving to be the best, just like Inigo Montoya seeking his father's killer.
+* **Excellence:** We always strive to be the best, just like Marie Curie.
-* **Innovation:** We're constantly on the lookout for new ways to improve, just like Westley escaping the Pit of Despair.
+* **Innovation:** We're constantly on the lookout for new ways to improve, following in the footsteps of Étienne-Jules Marey, the originator of “sports medicine”.
-* **Partnership:** We believe in working together to achieve great things, just like Buttercup and Westley.
+* **Partnership:** We believe in working together to achieve great things, just as Einstein firmly believed in the importance of scientific collaboration.

 **"As you wish."**